The Folly: fourth arc

 thing, Dunlow not needed, but the gale’d come up strong again

-just gone out to see his master off
+stepped out to see his master off

 and eye the weather for himself